pranaybankar/ticketing_system/README.md

 - Ensure Docker and Docker Compose are installed on your machine.
 - The application uses Sqlite as the database and Redis for caching.
 - I have used Swagger UI to interact with the APIs.
+- You can update the RESERVATION_TIMEOUT in `docker-compose.yml` file.

 This setup ensures your theater ticket booking system is containerized, easy to deploy, and scalable.